A NYC fire hydrant parking ticket customer success story

-It is great to witness the adjudication process for fighting a NYC parking ticket for a Code 40: Fire Hydrant violation working perfectly.
+It was great to see the adjudication process of fighting a NYC fire hydrant parking ticket working perfectly.

 Joe parks his car on a NYC street, more than 15 feet from a fire hydrant.
 When he returns to his vehicle, he sees that all too familiar orange envelope under his windshield.
 His heart starts beating faster, and his face turns red.
 He reads the parking ticket charging a violation of Code 40.
 The parking ticket warrior’s sworn comment on the front of the parking ticket says Joe’s car is parked only 6 feet from the hydrant.
 Joe’s reaction is anger, outrage and a commitment to fight the parking ticket because he is right.

 Code 40 prohibits:

 Stopping, standing or parking within 15 feet of a fire hydrant.
 Between sunrise and sunset, a passenger vehicle may stand alongside a fire hydrant as long as the operator remains behind the wheel and is ready to move the vehicle if required to do so”

 Chapter 4-08(e).
 No person shall stop, stand or park a vehicle in any of the following places…

 (2) Hydrants.
 Within fifteen feet of a fire hydrant, unless otherwise indicated by signs, or parking meters, except that during the period from sunrise to sunset if standing is not otherwise prohibited, the operator of a passenger car may stand the vehicle alongside a fire hydrant provided that the operator remains in the operator’s set ready for immediate operation of the vehicle at all times and starts the motor of the car on hearing the approach of fire apparatus, and provided further, that the operator shall immediately remove the car from alongside the fire hydrant when instructed to do so by any member of the police, fire, or other municipal department acting in his/her official capacity”